ESTABLISHMENT OF PARENTAGE

 If the

-requesting party(ies) fail to participate in genetic
+requesting party(ies) fail to participate in genetic tests, proceed with the

-tests, proceed with the OAH hearing based on the statute on Utah Code 78B-15-305(2)
+OAH hearing based on the statute on Utah Code 81-5-305 which states:

-“(2) When a declaration of paternity is
+“(2) (a) When a declaration of

-filed, it shall be recognized as a basis for a child support order without any further requirement or proceeding regarding
+for a child support order without any further requirement or proceeding

-the establishment of paternity.”
+regarding the establishment of parentage.

 3.